Calibrating trade-offs tutorial

 )

 We can see that the priority areas identified by the prioritization are scattered across the study area (shown in green).
-Indeed, none of the priority areas are connected to existing protected areas (shown in purple), and very of them are connected with other priority areas.
+Indeed, relatively few priority areas are connected to existing protected areas (shown in purple) or other priority areas (shown in green).
 As such, the prioritization has a high level of spatial fragmentation.
 If it is important to avoid such levels of spatial fragmentation, then we will need to explicitly account for spatial fragmentation in the optimization process.

 Generating candidate prioritizations

 Here we will start the calibration analysis by generating a set of candidate prioritizations.
-Specifically, these prioritizations will be generated using different parameters to specify different trade-offs between the different criteria.
-Since this tutorial involves navigating trade-offs between the overall cost of a prioritization and the level of spatial fragmentation associated with a prioritization (as measured by total boundary length), we will generate prioritizations using different parameters related to these criteria.
-We will examine two approaches for generating candidate prioritizations based on multi-objective optimization procedures.
-Although we’ll be examining both approaches in this tutorial, you would normally only use one of these approaches when conducting your own analysis
+In particular, we will examine multiple different approaches for generating candidate prioritizations.
+Some of these approaches will involve generating multiple different prioritizations based on different trade-off parameters, and other approaches will involve generating a single prioritization that tries to automatically resolve trade-offs.
+Since this tutorial involves navigating trade-offs between the overall cost of a prioritization and the level of spatial fragmentation associated with a prioritization (as measured by total boundary length), we will generate prioritizations using different parameters related to these objectives.
+Although we’ll be examining multiple approaches in this tutorial, you would normally only use one of these approaches when conducting your own analysis

-combining separate criteria (e.g., total cost and total boundary length)
+combining separate objectives (e.g., total cost and total boundary

-into a single joint criterion.
-To achieve this, a trade-off (or scaling)
+length) into a single joint objective.
+To achieve this, a trade-off

 parameter is used to specify the relative importance of each criterion.